google/osv.dev/tools/osv-scanner/README.md

 ## Scanning a Debian based docker image packages

-This tool will scrape the list of installed packages in a debian image and query for vulnerabilities on them.
+This tool will scrape the list of installed packages in a Debian image and query for vulnerabilities on them.

 Currently only Debian based docker image scanning is supported.